opentalk-mirrors/controller/docs/admin/core/monitoring.md

 # Monitoring

-The OpenTalk controller provides a simple built-in HTTP service for monitoring purposes.
+The {{ product_name }} controller provides a simple built-in HTTP service for monitoring purposes.
 This HTTP service is only provided when configured.

 The [health command](../cli/health.md) can be used to determine the readiness state.